About Us

 Taking its name from one of the Greek Muses, Calliope is an offshoot of the Paul Madore Chorale featuring solely treble voices, usually in the settings of SSA and SSAA.
 This group is by audition only and is an opportunity for singers to try more challenging repertoire in a small group setting.
 The goal for Calliope is to present their own annual concert in addition to the large group.

-The Annual SummerSings, once voluntarily hosted by the Chorale, have now become an integrated part.
-They are held every year in the beautiful upstairs of the Old Town Hall in Salem and they provide the public with a unique opportunity to sing through large works of the choral repertoire in an informal setting.
+The Annual SummerSings, once voluntarily hosted by the Chorale, have now become an integrated part of our seasons.
+They are held every year in and they provide the public with a unique opportunity to sing through large works of the choral repertoire in an informal setting.
 Professional soloists and conductors are invited (as well as an ad hoc orchestra) and volunteer their time and talents to the chorale.
-The SummerSings are a main fundraiser for the chorale and a donation of $10 per person is suggested.
+The SummerSings are a main fundraiser for the chorale and a donation of $15 per person is suggested.
 Scores are provided as well as refreshments.

 Meet the Music Director